Levels of language proficiency on resumes

 When highlighting your language skills, make sure that you:

-Your resume should be tailored to the job description.
+Tailor your language proficiency to the job description: Your resume should be tailored to the job description.
 If the role requires you to be bilingual, highlight your language skills at the top of your resume.
 Need some help tailoring your resume and cover letter to fit the job description?
 Check out some resume and cover letter examples for inspiration.

-Provide examples of how you use your language skills in your current role.
+Highlight practical use: Provide examples of how you use your language skills in your current role.
 You should list some brief examples in both your resume and cover letter to show the depth of your experience.

 When highlighting levels of language proficiency, resumes need to follow a standardized format.
 They should also match the format and style of your cover letter for consistency.
 Using complementary resume and cover letter templates can speed up the document creation process and give you an opportunity to show off your language skills to prospective employers.
+You can also check out Jobseeker's library of tips and best practices published on our resources page.